 Office telephones may not be used for personal calls.
 Except in an emergency, students will not be called to the office to receive a telephone call.
 Students are not to use telephones to call parents to receive permission to leave school.
 Office personnel will initiate all calls on behalf of a student seeking permission to leave school.

-Use of Personal Communication Devices (cellphones, pagers, etc.)
+Use of personal communication devices (cellphones, pagers, internet/cell capable watches etc.)

 In order to maintain the efficient use of student time, students are discouraged from making or receiving telephone calls.
-Personal cell phones must remain in book bags/locker and not used on school property.
-If a student is seen with a cell phone outside of the book bag, the teacher will remove the phone.
-The first time the phone is taken the student may pick it up at the end of the day.
+Personal cell phones, smart watches, earbuds, airpods and headphones must remain in book bags/locker and not used on school property.
+If a student is seen with any of the above mentioned items outside of the book bag, the teacher will remove the item.
+The first time the item is taken the student may pick it up at the end of the day.
 The second time and beyond a parent must arrange to pick it up in the office by the end of the day.
+At the Middle School, a staff member or student will notify parents when a cell phone has been confiscated for parental retrieval.